HuiHu1/Privacy-Preserving-Deep-Learning/README.md

 C implementation of "Training Privacy-Preserving Deep Neural Networks under Side-Channel Power Attacks".

 ### Abstract
 Privacy in deep learning is receiving tremendous attention with its wide applications in industry and academics.
 Recent studies have shown the internal structure of a deep neural network is easily inferred via side-channel power attacks in the training process.
-To address this pressing privacy issue, we propose TP$^2$NET, a novel solution for training privacy-preserving deep neural networks under side-channel power attacks.
-The main idea of TP$^2$NET is to introduce randomness into the internal structure of a deep neural network and the training process.
-Specifically, the workflow of TP$^2$NET includes three steps: First, Independent Sub-network Construction, which generates multiple independent sub-networks via randomly selecting nodes in each hidden layer.
+To address this pressing privacy issue, we propose TP-NET, a novel solution for training privacy-preserving deep neural networks under side-channel power attacks.
+The main idea of TP-NET is to introduce randomness into the internal structure of a deep neural network and the training process.
+Specifically, the workflow of TP-NET includes three steps: First, Independent Sub-network Construction, which generates multiple independent sub-networks via randomly selecting nodes in each hidden layer.
 Second, Sub-network Random Training, which randomly trains multiple sub-networks such that power traces keep random in the temporal domain.
 Third, Prediction, which outputs the predictions made by the most accurate sub-network to achieve high classification performance.
-The performance of TP$^2$NET is evaluated under side-channel power attacks.
-The experimental results on two benchmark datasets demonstrate that TP$^2$NET decreases the inference accuracy on the number of hidden nodes by at least 38.07\% while maintaining competitive classification accuracy compared with traditional DNNs.
-Finally, we also theoretically analyze the power consumption of TP$^2$NET.
+The performance of TP-NET is evaluated under side-channel power attacks.
+The experimental results on two benchmark datasets demonstrate that TP-NET decreases the inference accuracy on the number of hidden nodes by at least 38.07\% while maintaining competitive classification accuracy compared with traditional DNNs.
+Finally, we also theoretically analyze the power consumption of TP-NET.

 ### Requirements